Quantitative Closure Analysis toward Ideal Fluids: Convergence

 \subsection{Radon measure vorticity with distinguished sign (Delort solutions)}

+The existence of the solution for vortex-sheet initial data in the incompressible Euler equations has long been a central problem.
+While many works have addressed this issue, DiPerna and Majda \cite{DiMa} showed that concentration may occur in approximate-solution sequences.
+Subsequently, when the initial vorticity has a distinguished sign with $\w_0 \in \mathcal{M}(\R^2) \cap H^{-1}_{\mathrm{loc}}(\R^2)$, Delort in \cite{Delort} established the existence of weak solutions to the Euler equations.

-In this section, we show that if the initial vorticity belongs to the space of Radon measures with a distinguished sign (see~\cite{Delort}), then the momentum obtained from the Boltzmann solution in Theorem~\ref{T.2D.global} converges weakly, and its limit is a weak solution of the incompressible Euler equation.
+In this section, we show that if the initial vorticity belongs to the space of Radon measures with a distinguished sign, then the momentum obtained from the Boltzmann solution in Theorem~\ref{T.2D.global} converges strongly, and its limit is a weak solution of the incompressible Euler equation.
 It is worth noting that, unlike for the incompressible Euler equation, the vorticity generated by the Boltzmann equation does not preserve its sign.
-Moreover, the microscopic part of the vorticity equation in~\eqref{weqnnew} interferes with the estimate of $\int_{\R^2} |x|^2 \w^{\e},dx$.
-More precisely, integrating by parts in the term $\int_{\R^2} |x|^2\nabla_x^{\perp}(\frac{1}{\mathrm{P}^{\e}}\sum_{j} \p_{x_j} \mathbf{r}_{ij}^{\e})dx $ produces a contribution of the form $(x\frac{1}{\mathrm{P}^{\e}}\p_{x_j}\mathbf{r}_{ij}^{\e})$, which obstructs the estimate of the vorticity maximal function.
+Moreover, the microscopic part of the vorticity equation in~\eqref{weqnnew} interferes with the estimate of $\int_{\R^2} |x|^2 \w^{\e},dx$ because of the factor $\frac{1}{\mathrm{P}^{\e}}$ infront of microscopic part.
 To circumvent this difficulty, we redefine the vorticity in this section: instead of using $\w^{\e}:=\nabla_x^{\perp} u^{\e}$, we take the curl of the momentum as the vorticity.

 \begin{definition} We define the momentum $m^{\e}$ and its corresponding m-vorticity as follows:

 \end{definition} Interestingly, even though the equation contains microscopic terms and $m^{\e}$ is not divergence-free, the vorticity equation for $\bw^{\e}$ still preserves the quantities $\int_{\R^2} \bw^{\e}\,dx$ and $\int_{\R^2} |x|^2 \bw^{\e}\,dx$ (see Lemma~\ref{L.intw}).
 Afterwards, if we write the Lagrangian form of the vorticity equation and decompose it into the initial data part $\bw^{\e}_A$ and the forcing part $\bw^{\e}_B$ in the same manner as in~\eqref{D.wAwB}, we can observe that $\bw^{\e}_A$ preserves its sign.
 Moreover, the forcing part arising from the maximal vorticity function converges to zero.